sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     ![The image shows the folder path to the client and the SDK.](media/extract-sdk-client-validation.png "Correct path to the SDK and Instant Client")

-6. Install the Git client and ora2pg client.
+6. Install the Git client and ora2pg utility.
     - Return to the PowerShell script.
     - Press any key to terminate the script's execution, if the PS window is still visible.
     - Open Explorer and rename the  `C:\instantclient_12_2` folder to `C:\instantclient`.